mod-audio/mod-utilities/README.md

-Here you've got some Butterwoth filters, some crossovers based on these filters, a simple gain plugin without zipper noise and a switch box plugin.
+Here you've got some Butterwoth filters, some crossovers based on these filters, simple gain plugins without zipper noise, two switch box plugins, a switch trigger, a toogle switch and a peakmeter.

+Note2Midi is EXPERIMENTAL and it's NOT WORKING yet.

 Installation: